Exercising Dogs with Osteoarthritis

 My dog seems sore after walks.
 How much should I exercise my dog?

-When starting to exercise a dog who isn’t already in a regular exercise program, it is best to walk them frequently but for short periods of time, which reduces the rest time between walks, during which their joints will stiffen.
+When starting to exercise a dog who isn’t in a regular exercise program, it is best to walk them frequently but for short periods of time, which reduces the rest time between walks, during which their joints will stiffen.
 A good start is 10 minutes of walking, three times a day.
-If your pet doesn’t experience increased stiffness from this, it can be increased on a weekly basis.
+If your pet doesn’t experience increased stiffness, it can be increased on a weekly basis.
+If your dog’s condition is worsening, consult with your veterinarian to determine if there is a different reason for their symptoms or their pain therapy plan needs to be reassessed.

 My dog loves to chase a ball or frisbee – isn’t this good exercise?

 Ball or frisbee throwing causes extreme muscle exertion at take-off; high-speed, high-impact motion; abnormal twisting; and abrupt stopping on unstable, stiff fragile joints.
-It can easily trigger severe worsening of pain, so it is not generally recommended.
+It can easily trigger severe worsening of pain, so it is not recommended.
+If you need to continue this activity:

 • Warm your dog up first.

-• Ensure the footing isn’t slippery, angled or bumpy.
+• Ensure the footing isn’t slippery, angled, or bumpy.

 • Keep the ball low to the ground.